 A loudspeaker is an Instrument

-Whether you’re listening to the three B’s, pop, or rock ’n’ roll, you’ll be left with transient fidelity that is lightning-fast and has an open, breathtaking soundstage with the texture, tone, and tooth of live music.
+Whether you’re listening to the three B’s, jazz, or rock ’n’ roll, you’ll be left with transient fidelity that is lightning-fast and has an open, breathtaking soundstage with the texture, tone, and tooth of live music.

 The loudspeaker is now truly an instrument.